baharmon/baharmon.github.io/_projects/heritage-preservation.md

 ![Rosedown Landscape](https://media.githubusercontent.com/media/baharmon/baharmon.github.io/master/images/heritage-preservation/rosedown-landscape.jpg)

-We are using lidar and photogrammetry to 3D scan historic landscapes, buildings, and artifacts.
+We are using lidar, photogrammetry, and radiance fields to 3D scan historic landscapes, buildings, and artifacts.
 Our aim is to create
 immersive, minutely detailed digital archives